The Originals series finale recap: A Mikaelson farewell

 Along with Rebekah and Marcel, Freya, Keelin, Elijah, and even Kol have gathered to share Klaus stories.
 Klaus arrives, gives Kol a hug (seeing as how he "secretly adores his youngest brother") and the entire family sits around a table to share what must be their happiest meal since they became vampires.
 So much of this show has been about the burden of immortality, and this moment sums that up best: These people are at their happiest partially because the end is in sight, at least for Klaus.
 Today is worth celebrating because there won't be a tomorrow.
 (Next: Two brothers, one goodbye)

-After Marcel promises Hope that he will never abandon her — new father figure? — Rebekah announces it’s time for the classic Mikaelson wish-burning ceremony.
-After Elijah doesn’t burn a wish for himself — a telling move — Klaus tells his family that they mean everything to him.
-Their loyalty, council, and love is what has kept him alive, and it’s why he knows that they will continue to come together after he’s gone.
-It’s why he’s not worried about Hope.
+After Marcel promises Hope that he will never abandon her—new father figure?—Rebekah announces it's time for the classic Mikaelson wish-burning ceremony.
+After Elijah doesn't burn a wish for himself—a telling move—Klaus tells his family that they mean everything to him.
+Their loyalty, council, and love are what have kept him alive, and it's why he knows that they will continue to come together after he's gone.
+It's why he's not worried about Hope.

 Elijah chimes in, quoting something he said in the first episode of The Originals: "We're bound forever to those with whom we share blood.
 And while we may not choose our family, that bond is our greatest strength."
 He leaves out the part about it potentially being their deepest regret.
 Klaus tacks on, "Though I may be leaving you tonight, this is not the end of the Mikaelsons."
 With one final "always and forever," Klaus says goodbye to Hope, who promises to make him proud and do right by the Mikaelson name.